Marketing and Sales

 In fact, 30% of users change their email addresses every year.
 That’s exactly why you should do regular check-ups and delete inactive users or non-existing emails.

-Cleaning a mailing list can take quite a while, so we recommend using the following online email validators:
+Cleaning a mailing list can take quite a while, so we recommend using Snov.io Email Verifier.

-All of these tools are based on a similar working principle: you should upload your mailing list, click “Validate” and get verified and corrected email addresses in return.
+This tool is based on the following working principle: you should upload your mailing list, click “Validate” and get verified and corrected email addresses in return.

 email verification